polkadot-js/api/docs/start/api.query.multi.md

 ## Multi queries, same type

-For queries of the same type, for instance to retrieve the balances of a number of accounts at once, we can do -
+Where possible, the use of multi queries are encouraged since it tracks a number of state entries over a single RPC call, instead of making a call for each single item.
+In addition it allows you to have  a single callback to track changes.
+For queries of the same type we can use `.multi`, for example to retrieve the balances of a number of accounts at once -

 ```js
 ...